 Take a minute and educate yourself about the north American black bear in Yosemite.
-Yosemite National Park is home to about 500 north American black bears.
+Yosemite National Park is home to about 500 bears.
+And these are the animals that most visitors are afraid to encounter, yet hope they do :) Some years, they are out in abundance and other years, not so much.
+But whether you see one or not, rest assured...they are here.

 Don't let their name fool you.
 Very few of them are actually black.
 Most of them are brown, cinnamon or a blond color.
 The average size of one of these animals in Yosemite Nat Park are three to four feet tall when they are standing on all four of their feet.

-They are about five feet long and weigh in at 200 to 300 pounds.
-However, some of our fuzzy California National Parks friends have weighed in over 650 pounds.
+Bears in Yosemite are about five feet long and weigh in at 200 to 300 pounds.
+However, some of our fuzzy California National Parks friends have weighed in at just over 650 pounds!

 The largest bear ever measured in Yosemite weighed 690 pounds!

 The north American black bear will mate in June and July.
 They have a seven month gestation period.
 They hibernate in the winter months and give birth to their off springs in January and February.
 They have one to three babies at a time and the cubs stay with their mother for more than a year after birth.
 In the winter months they hibernate in the boulder caves throughout the Sierra Nevada mountains.

 Naturally, the north American black bear in Yosemite eats from the grassy meadows, seeds, berries, acorns and insects.
 They will eat anything though.
 They often feed on the chipmunks, squirrels, marmots, gophers and the abundant field mice.
 But once they taste human food...look out...they want more.